enbnt/enbnt.github.io/content/about/index.md

 The ***Finatra***: *Test Fast and Test Furious* effort was a small effort to reduce the overall *edit -> compile -> test* loop latency for Twitter Engineers.
 Thousands of test targets will create and exercise an `EmbeddedTwitterServer`, which had required a minimum 1 second startup poll.
-I introduced notication hooks into the Twitter-stack and testing infrastructure to minimize time waiting on server availability before test execution began.
+I introduced notification hooks into the Twitter-stack and testing infrastructure to minimize time waiting on server availability before test execution began.
 Given Twitter's use of a monorepo and extensive CI verification of code changes, this effort resulted in months of saved engineering time and resources, along with a typical startup